EduardoOliveira/vcore2-kinematic-bed/README.md

 - A 3rd hole was done in the bed plate to interface with the center rail in the back
 - All the bed plate holes were chamfered to embed the countersunk screws
     - This step is not mandatory if you don't use a full glass bed
-- One of the original vertical Z rail extrusion was cut to length (`Z motion length` + 160mm)
+- One of the original vertical Z rail extrusion was cut to length (`X motion length` + 160mm)

 # Printed parts